zaxovaiko/pwr/README.md

 All tasks from Wroclaw University of Science and Technologies 👨‍🎓.

 #### Content:
- - Paradygmaty Programowania Labs and Ćwiczenia
+ - Paradygmaty Programowania Labolatoria i Ćwiczenia
  - Techniki Efektywnego Programowania Labs